 When checked, the boot menu appears on a graphical splash screen rather than in a text mode.
-The resolution of the boot screen can be then set from the Console resolution list, and graphical theme definition file can be specified with the Console theme file-chooser.
+The resolution of the boot screen is set automatically by default, but you can manually set it via Console resolution.
+The graphical theme definition file can be specified with the Console theme file chooser.
+Only change this if you want to apply your own, custom-made theme.